Composting and worm farming

 |Produce liquid fertiliser ||Not suitable ||Suitable |

-Residents can order discounted products through the Compost Revolution program:
+Residents can order discounted products through the Compost Revolution program.
+Council's subsidy applies to the following products:

-Take the tutorial, do the quiz, and order your composting or worm farming equipment.
+Watch the tutorial, do the quiz, and order your composting or worm farming equipment.
 Please choose carefully as there are no refunds or exchanges.
-Please also note the subsidy is only available once per household to ensure as many households as possible can benefit from the program’s funding.
+Please also note the subsidy is only available for one solution (a worm farm and worms or a compost bin and aerator) per household to ensure as many households as possible can benefit from the program’s funding.

 A wide range of compost bins are also available from local nurseries and garden centres.